 For more information on these benefits, check out Energy for vulnerable and disabled customers.

-As well as ensuring you are on the cheapest and most suitable gas and electricity tariff available to you, it is also important to consider how you can keep your energy usage to a minimum.
+As well as going the extra mile to make sure your tariff suits you, you also need to consider how you can keep your usage to a minimum.

-Appliances can also consume a lot of energy and a particularly unnecessary drain are appliances left on standby such as televisions and stereos.
-When in standby mode these are still consuming energy and it is estimated that around 8% of all domestic energy usage in Britain is as a result of devices in standby mode.
+Stand-by on electronics is a huge waste of energy, so make sure when turning your appliances off, you do so at the point of use, not by remote.
+When in standby mode these are still consuming energy.
+It is estimated that around 8% of all domestic energy usage in Britain is as a result of devices in standby mode.
 For more energy saving tips, take a look at our energy saving checklist.